Vincent-the-gamer/modern-html2pdf/README.md

 - Custom fonts couldn't show correctly.
 - ...

-These can be gracefully fixed using `modern-screenshot`.
+These can be gracefully fixed using [modern-screenshot](https://github.com/qq15725/modern-screenshot).

 That's why I created this repo.